rymurr/weather_server/README.md

 ##TODO:

-* add angular project into flask project
+* add angular project into flask project <- done but in a hacky way
 * hook up various buttons on index page
-* set up views for each tab
 * set up views for individual devices
-* hook into mongo
 * add login
 * make prettier
 * work on data displays for each page -- nice css and icons